simoncblyth/opticks/graphics/ggeoview/enhancement/analytic_geometry.rst

              $*
     }

-* two potentially mismatched geometries

-  * OpenGL : created by the "--box" option and config
-  * OptiX  : created by pmt-parts

 * need to sort out analytic boundary identity labelling, the missers think they are in Pyrex, when should be MO

-* currently the analytic containment box is added in python by pmt-parts, it would be better to do that in GPmt in order to have a single size input to OpenGL (GTestBox) and OptiX (GPmt) and allow pslice to apply to content and not the containment box

 * GGeo/GMergedMesh should be orchestrating the analytic PMT for commality, currently OGeo/GPmt just grabbing from GCache